SouthFrank/Full_Stack_Open/part1/courseinfo/README.md

 # Part 1 Introduction to React

 ## Exercise 1.1
-- Initialize a new React App with Vite
+- Initialize a new React App with Vite.
-- Modify main.jsx and App.jsx to match the starter code provide
+- Modify main.jsx and App.jsx to match the starter code provide.
-- Remove both .css files and directory assets
+- Remove both .css files and directory assets.
-- Refactor the code to consists of multiple components, that take props from the App component, which contains all of the data
+- Refactor the code to consists of multiple components, that take props from the App component, which contains all of the data.

+Status: *completed*

+## Exercise 1.2
+- Refactor the *Content* component so that it does not render any names of parts or their number of exercises by itself.
+- Instead, it only renders three *Part* components of which each renders the name and number of exercises of one part.

 Status: *completed*